cher-ami/toolbox/packages/react-components/custom-cursor/README.md

 ## Usage

-Copy / past the component folder in your React project:
+Copy / past the component folder in your React project and import the `CustomCursor` into the app:

 ```tsx
 import { CustomCursor } from "./CustomCursor";